-Annual operating expenses for USMC are 0.12%, which makes it one of the least expensive products in the space.
+Annual operating expenses for this ETF are 0.12%, making it one of the least expensive products in the space.

 Sector Exposure and Top Holdings

-USMC's heaviest allocation is in the Information Technology sector, which is about 30.10% of the portfolio.
-Its Healthcare and Telecom round out the top three.
+This ETF has heaviest allocation in the Information Technology sector - about 31.30% of the portfolio.
+Healthcare and Telecom round out the top three.

-When you look at individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 5.87% of the fund's total assets, followed by Berkshire Hathaway Inc Cl B Common Stock Usd.0033 (BRK.B) and Pfizer Inc Common Stock Usd.05 (PFE).
+Looking at individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 5.91% of total assets, followed by Pfizer Inc Common Stock Usd.05 (PFE) and Pepsico Inc Common Stock Usd.017 (PEP).

-USMC's top 10 holdings account for about 32.76% of its total assets under management.
+Its top 10 holdings account for approximately 32.82% of USMC's total assets under management.

 Performance and Risk

-The ETF has a beta of 0.90 and standard deviation of 21.54% for the trailing three-year period.
-With about 48 holdings, it has more concentrated exposure than peers.
+USMC has a beta of 0.90 and standard deviation of 21.08% for the trailing three-year period.
+With about 47 holdings, it has more concentrated exposure than peers.

 Principal U.S. MegaCap ETF is a reasonable option for investors seeking to outperform the Style Box - Large Cap Blend segment of the market.
 However, there are other ETFs in the space which investors could consider.